-Today, as I enjoyed a beautiful walk with my daughter at Chambers Bay, surrounded by people from all walks of life and of all colors, I reflected on the life and legacy of Dr. Martin Luther King, Jr. and the influence he has had on our country.
+This morning, as I enjoyed a beautiful walk on a sunny January (not the norm) here in the Pacific NW, I reflected on the life and legacy of Dr. Martin Luther King, Jr. and the influence he has had on our country.
 He was passionate about all he did and believed it was our responsibility to work peacefully to better ourselves and the world around us, through advocacy and service.
 And, he was a great communicator.
 He not only had a dream, he could share it in a way that continues to inspire.

 The Martin Luther King, Jr. Memorial in Washington D.C. is by far my favorite historic landmark.
-I took this picture on one of my trips.
-The picture doesn’t do the statue justice – it is huge.
-It is larger than life and calls you to reflect on the extraordinary and influential life of Dr. King.
-It is a reminder of what one person can do when he takes action on a dream.
+I took this picture on one of my favorite trips there and the only time I saw the cherry blossoms in full bloom.
+This picture doesn’t do the statue justice – it is huge.
+It is way larger than life.
+Behind it is a wall of his most famous quotes.
+The memorial is by far my favorite in DC (and there are a lot of memorials) and is a reminder of what one person can do when he takes action on a dream.

 When I got home from my walk, I researched some of his life, read some of his wonderful quotes, and found a few interesting facts I didn’t know: